 - Elizabeth Lynch is an arts producer and practitioner who works with artists, young people and communities.
 She is interested in arts and science collaborations and socially engaged practice

 - Rachel Mars is a performance maker borrowing from theatre, live art and comedy.
 Her work interrogates the cultural and social constructs that dictate our daily interactions.
 She is currently obsessed with envy, a return to narrative, and the double-act.

-- Kris Nelson is Festival Director of Dublin Fringe Festival (2013-2017).
-From 2008-2013 he was founding director of Antonym, a Montreal-based agency promoting experimental Canadian artists.
-Kris becomes Artistic Director/Joint CEO of LIFT in April 2018.
+- Kris Nelson is Artistic Director/Joint CEO of LIFT.
+Previously he was Festival Director of Dublin Fringe Festival and founding director of Antonym, a Montreal-based agency promoting experimental Canadian artists.
+Kris is also a dramaturg and graduate of Langara College’s Studio 58 in Vancouver.

 - Arti Prashar is Spare Tyre Theatre Company’s Artistic Director/CEO.
 Her current interests are twofold: in the disconnect that is in our urban communities, in ageing/end of life and spirituality, and what is the role of the arts in these two areas.